 In this category we try to describe these in a manner that can be read by beginners.

-Generally, there’s the following features that people pay attention to in regards to fileformats:
+Generally, there are the following features that people pay attention to in regards to file formats:

 Compression is how the file-format tries to describe the image with as little data as possible, so that the resulting file is as small as it can get without losing quality.

-What we generally see is that formats that are small on disk either lose image quality, or require the computer to spent a lot of time thinking about how the image should look.
+What we generally see is that formats that are small on disk either lose image quality, or require the computer to spend a lot of time thinking about how the image should look.